-As of this writing, the most common types of US nonimmigrant visa like the tourist visa cost $160 whereas petition-based visas like religious and work visas require an application fee of $190.
+As of this writing, the most common types of US nonimmigrant visas like the tourist visa cost $160 whereas petition-based visas like religious and work visas require an application fee of $190.

 Meanwhile, the most expensive US visas are the K visa (Fiancé(e) or Spouse of US Citizen) and the E visa (Treaty Trader/Investor) with application fees amounting to $265 and $205, respectively.

-To pay the US visa application fee, you can choose from two modes of payment: Over-the-counter or online transaction.
+To pay the US visa application fee, you can choose from two modes of payment: Over-the-counter or online transactions.

 Option 1: Over-the-counter payment.